mealadmmb/RF_PCBS/ReadMe.md

 # Power amplifier 1Watt- 30MHz to 2700MHz
-Use it safely. it is a little bit dangerous to use it nearby.
+Use it safely. :D

-- 400ma Current consumption
+- not isolated by DC
-- 34 db gain
+- -4 db gain
-- Internally matched transistor
+- 1 db amplitude unblancy
-- ✨Magic ✨
+- 1 degree phase unbalancy

 ## Features
-Very good and compatible Rf amplifier
+Simple to use.
 ## License

 mealadmmb@gmail.com